Organ transplantation: Financial compensation

+Many countries adopt different approaches to organ donation, including the opt-out system, where individuals are presumed donors unless they explicitly decline.
+Public campaigns and advertisements are also widely used to encourage organ donation.
+Although such laws and initiatives exist in various countries, organ donation ultimately remains a personal choice and is not mandatory for individuals.
-Two books, Kidney for Sale By Owner by Mark Cherry (Georgetown University Press, 2005) and Stakes and Kidneys: Why Markets in Human Body Parts are Morally Imperative by James Stacey Taylor:

-(Ashgate Press, 2005), advocate using markets to increase the supply of organs available for transplantation.

-In a 2004 journal article economist Alex Tabarrok argues that allowing organ sales, and elimination of organ donor lists will increase supply, lower costs and diminish social anxiety towards organ markets.
+Two books—Kidney for Sale by Owner by Mark Cherry (Georgetown University Press, 2005) and Stakes and Kidneys: Why Markets in Human Body Parts are Morally Imperative by James Stacey Taylor (Ashgate Press, 2005)—advocate for the use of markets to increase the supply of organs available for transplantation.
+Similarly, in a 2004 journal article, economist Alex Tabarrok argues that permitting the sale of organs and eliminating organ donor waiting lists would increase supply, reduce costs, and lessen social anxiety surrounding organ markets.

 Iran has had a legal market for kidneys since 1988.
 The donor is paid approximately US$1200 by the government and also usually receives additional funds from either the recipient or local charities.
 The Economist and the Ayn Rand Institute approve and advocate a legal market elsewhere.
 They argued that if 0.06% of Americans between 19 and 65 were to sell one kidney, the national waiting list would disappear (which, the Economist wrote, happened in Iran).
 The Economist argued that donating kidneys is no more risky than surrogate motherhood, which can be done legally for pay in most countries.

 In Pakistan, 40 percent to 50 percent of the residents of some villages have only one kidney because they have sold the other for a transplant into a wealthy person, probably from another country, said Dr. Farhat Moazam of Pakistan, at a World Health Organization conference.
 Pakistani donors are offered $2,500 for a kidney but receive only about half of that because middlemen take so much.
 In Chennai, southern India, poor fishermen and their families sold kidneys after their livelihoods were destroyed by the Indian Ocean tsunami on 26 December 2004.
 About 100 people, mostly women, sold their kidneys for 40,000–60,000 rupees ($900–1,350).
 Thilakavathy Agatheesh, 30, who sold a kidney in May 2005 for 40,000 rupees said, "I used to earn some money selling fish but now the post-surgery stomach cramps prevent me from going to work."
 Most kidney sellers say that selling their kidney was a mistake.

-In Cyprus in 2010 police closed a fertility clinic under charges of trafficking in human eggs.
+In Cyprus in 2010, police closed a fertility clinic under charges of trafficking in human eggs.
 The Petra Clinic, as it was known locally, brought in women from Ukraine and Russia for egg harvesting and sold the genetic material to foreign fertility tourists.
 This sort of reproductive trafficking violates laws in the European Union.
-In 2010 Scott Carney reported for the Pulitzer Center on Crisis Reporting and the magazine Fast Company explored illicit fertility networks in Spain, the United States and Israel.
+In 2010, Scott Carney reported for the Pulitzer Center on Crisis Reporting and the magazine Fast Company explored illicit fertility networks in Spain, the United States and Israel.